Top 10 Competitive Original Yu-Gi-Oh Monsters

 6. Blue-Eyes White Dragon

 A card that's aged comparatively well thanks to consistently-added support, Blue-Eyes is arguably the most famous monster of all time.
-Of all the 2-tribute monsters, his Attack reigned supreme at 3000, easily dominating Dark Magician and Red-Eyes Black Dragon.
+Of all the 2-tribute monsters, his ATK reigned supreme at 3000, easily dominating Dark Magician and Red-Eyes Black Dragon.
 Heck, even if he was in Defense Position, they couldn't defeat him.

 Obtaining two pawns to sacrifice was much harder in those days, but this titan's power made it worth the effort.
 Its Light attribute also helped summon certain other monsters.. patience, we'll get there.